Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 What does California law say about meal & rest breaks?

-• 02Premium pay, time records, and employer policies may be relevant.
+• 03Premium pay, time records, staffing levels, written policies, and actual workplace practice may all be relevant.

 Deadlines in employment cases are real, strict, and vary by claim — talking to an attorney early protects your options.